 TRIUMF INC. is owned and operated by a consortium of Canadian universities.
 TRIUMF is a registered charity and a not-for-profit corporation incorporated under the laws of Canada.

 The By-laws of TRIUMF INC. establish certain core elements of its governance framework.
 That framework includes:

 - A Members’ Council – composed of one representative from each Member University;

 - A Science Council – an advisory body composed of (a) one appointee from each Member University, (b) up to five (5) members of TRIUMF’s staff, and (c) up to five (5) individuals appointed by the Members’ Council from other institutions whose participation in TRIUMF has been approved by the Members’ Council;

 - A Board of Governors

-A full list of the Science and Members' Council and Board of Governors Member University Appointments is available here.
+A full list of the Science Council, Members' Council, and Board of Governors appointments are available here.

 The TRIUMF Board of Governors is responsible for managing or supervising the management of the activities and affairs of TRIUMF and is accountable to the Members’ Council.
 The Board is elected by the Members’ Council and composed of no more than eleven (11) Governors.